wickerwaka/dis68k/README.md

 # dis68k

-_dis68k_ is a public domain disassembler for the 68000, originally released in 1991 and written in era-appropriate unstandardised C.
+_dis68k_ is a public domain disassembler for the 68000 by W. de Waal, originally developed in 1991 and written in era-appropriate unstandardised C. It was released into the public domain in 1993.

 This fork of dis68k seeks to modernise that source code:
 * to ensure that it builds with modern compilers;